cobudget-old/cobudget/README.md

 [We are following this angular style guide](https://github.com/toddmotto/angularjs-styleguide)

+Testing stack is Chai, Mocha, Sinon

+Integration tests using protractor are in features

 #### Configuration

 We are using env-config and grunt-replace to manage configuration - checkout [this article](http://newtriks.com/2013/11/29/environment-specific-configuration-in-angularjs-using-grunt/) for an overview